wipmoore/logic/notes/propositional-logic.md

 ## Logical equivalence

-If you have an expression with n variables the maximum number of outcomes is 2^n.
-The compound propositions P and Q are called logically equivalent if P ↔ Q is a tautology.
-Basically this mean that you can have an unlimited number of formula in a compound proposition but the outcomes can only be 2^n.
-Two compound propositions P and Q are logically equivalent if they have the same truth table.
+- The compound propositions P and Q are called logically equivalent if P ↔ Q is a tautology.
+- Two compound propositions P and Q are logically equivalent if they have the same truth table.
+- If you have an expression with n variables the maximum number of outcomes is 2^n.
+- A compound expression with an unlimited number of formula will only have 2^n outcomes.

 ## Identity